About the Weldon Revitalization

 Work on Weldon has moved to a construction phase, with staff space redevelopment anticipated in early 2021 to facilitate the Learning Commons construction in the spring.

-The Weldon Revitalization Project expects to complete first-floor renovations in fall 2021.
+The Weldon Revitalization Project expects to open the new, two-storey Learning Commons in early 2022.

 Space Master Plan adopted